 State Bank Commissioner, mortgage business fees, January 8, 2021.
 The Committee requested the agency explain its interpretation of law (including KSA 9-2203(a)) to allow remote work by a loan originator.
-(These rules and regulations were not finalized before June 30, 2021.)
+(The agency stated it interprets "at" and "from" in KSA 9-2203 to relate to oversight and not to actual presence of employees in the office, and the agency provides oversight through oversight of the offices, which in turn oversee the employees of those offices.
+It planned to meet with industry to discuss possible statutory clarification.)